ULTIMATE PARTNER VISA CHECKLIST

 They reside together or do not live separately and apart on a permanent basis.

-A defacto relationship must have continued or being in existence for a minimum of 12 months immediately before making the partner visa application.
+A defacto relationship must have continued or be in existence for a minimum of 12 months immediately before making the partner visa application.
+Please do not overlook this important point.

 Your defacto relationship is registered in a State or Territory of Australia